MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/binding-property.md

 > [!NOTE]
 > The type of `m_bookSku` is the projected type (**winrt::Bookstore::BookSku**), and the template parameter that you use with [**winrt::make**](/uwp/cpp-ref-for-winrt/make) is the implementation type (**winrt::Bookstore::implementation::BookSku**).
 Even so, **make** returns an instance of the projected type.

+The project will build again now.

 ## Add a property of type **BookstoreViewModel** to **MainPage**
 Open `MainPage.idl`, which declares the runtime class that represents our main UI page.

-Add an import statement to import `BookstoreViewModel.idl`, and add a read-only property named MainViewModel of type **BookstoreViewModel**.
-Also remove the **MyProperty** property.
-Also note the `import` directive in the listing below.
+- Add an `import` directive to import `BookstoreViewModel.idl`.
+- Add a read-only property named **MainViewModel**, of type **BookstoreViewModel**.
+- Remove the **MyProperty** property.

 ```idl
 // MainPage.idl